alessiomei/LE-6-Exercises/README.md

 # LE-6 Exercises
-Repository for the GSSI doctoral course on Monte Carlo Techniques.
+Repository for the GSSI doctoral course exercises on Monte Carlo Techniques.
 Here you can find:

 - The Python codes used to solve the exercises;